-The Rijksmuseum finally re-opened after being closed for 10 years!
-Come see the bright new space and admire the world famous artworks.
+The Rijksmuseum has re-opened after being closed for 10 years for a remodel!
+Come see the bright beautiful space and admire the world famous artworks.

 The stately building, originally opened in 1885 and designed by the same fellow who conceived of Amsterdam Central Station, is on the UNESCO heritage list.
 The refurbishment freshened up the already-impressive original structure and added a huge new bright entrance hall with a glass ceiling.
 The building itself is a work of art, follow the signage for the Cuypers Tour to learn more about the building and the architect.